Subaru-PFS/drp_doc/design/functionalModules.rst

 This module operates on all arms of the same kind for the entire instrument in a single exposure
-(e.g., all red arms in a single visit).
+(e.g., all red arms in a single exposure).
 This is necessary because we will fit models as a function of wavelength over the entire field of view.

 This module requires the following inputs: